 I love my boys, but being their mom is not always easy.
 In fact, it is never easy.
 I mess up.
 A LOT.
 I wish I could say that I had perfect mom moments all the time, but that would be an outright lie.
 In all honesty, I lose my temper, say the wrong things, refuse to say the right things, sit at my computer instead of spending time with them . . . far too often.
 I see them growing up and I know my time with them is limited, yet I still mess up.
 I write blog posts with fun activities to do with kids, but I still feel like I don’t spend enough time with my own kids.
 I am far from perfect when it comes to being a mom.
 In fact, I would say that I am a work in progress.

 I could tell you about my job.
-In May of this year, I started a new job with our local Pregnancy Resource Center.
-This is a ministry where I have served as a volunteer for the past 7 years, so I was super excited when I was offered a position on staff.
-I am the Project Manager, which is a fancy way of saying that I work on events and other fun “projects”.
+In May of 2017, I started working at our local Pregnancy Resource Center as the Project Manager and then later moved to the Outreach Ministries Director.
 This is a part time job – some of which I am able to work from home – and it really has been an answer to prayer.
 And, while I am thankful for this job and while I feel that this is right where God wants me to be, I still struggle with uncertainty and lack of confidence at times.
 I know there is no way I can accomplish anything in this position without God’s help . . . and I really, really need His help!
 Like I said, I am a work in progress.

 Then there’s this blog.
 When I first started this blog, I had dreams of becoming an internet sensation over night.
 Guess what?
 It didn’t happen.
 For months, I would check my blog stats every day only to see that a handful of people (if any) had actually visited it.
 More people are visiting it now (so glad you’re here), but I would say I am far from an internet sensation.
 I really do care about everyone who visits this blog, and I am sooo humbled that people are actually using the lessons and ideas that I write here . . . but I also want people to know that I am just an ordinary person.
 That I am, truly, a work in progress.